 Agency Takes Hard Line About Proposal Forms

 The contracting agency took a hard line that the solicitation instructions were clear that the proposal forms and attachments could not be altered.
 The agency also decided that because the solicitation specifically advised that contractor bidders could not revise contractors business forms or resubmit attachments that Arbinger’s proposal would be eliminated from further consideration.
 Find out more about the VA’s small business set aside rule of two.
+Also, find out more about SBA joint ventures and the three-in-two (3 in 2) rule.

 Reading the solicitation instructions is essential to prevent this type of bid protest decision.
 It is clear from GAO’s decision that it does not get into the business of deciding whether or not the agency’s proposal evaluation decision was the right one to make.
 Instead, GAO only looks to see whether the source selection decision was reasonable.